freenas/freenas-docs/userguide/storage.rst

      Encryption Key/Passphrase Options

-  The administrator password is required to for encryption key changes.
+  The administrator password is required for encryption key changes.
   Setting :guilabel:`Remove Passphrase` invalidates the current pool passphrase.
 Creating or changing a passphrase invalidates the pool recovery key.